dionyziz/blogcube/README.md

 History
 =======

-BlogCube was developed as a commercial blogging at the time WordPress started becoming popular.
-As a team, we worked as volunteers for about two years developing the platform, but aabandoned the project which was failing mainly due to management issues.
+BlogCube was developed as a commercial blogging platform at the time WordPress, a free alternative, started becoming popular.
+As a team, we worked as volunteers for about two years developing the software, but abandoned the project which was failing mainly due to management issues, strong competition and a demoralized team.

 Open sourcing
 =============